marcosdzarate/biorisk-ai/README.md

                           └── BioRisk AI frontend
 ```

+### Spatial Filtering Architecture

+BioRisk AI uses a two-stage spatial filtering approach:

+1. **Athena bbox query** — retrieves all records within the bounding box of the drawn polygon.
+Fast and scalable, but includes records outside the polygon boundary.
+2. **Turf.js point-in-polygon filter** — precise spatial filter applied in the browser, retaining only records that fall within the exact polygon geometry.

+This means the number of records shown in the Analysis Complete screen reflects the true count within the polygon, which will always be ≤ the total retrieved by Athena.

+### Large Polygon Handling

+For polygons exceeding **20,000 km²**, BioRisk AI automatically reduces the bounding box to a ~330km × 330km area centered on the polygon centroid.
+This prevents Athena query timeouts while maintaining analytical relevance for large concession areas.
+Users are warned before the scan proceeds and can cancel to redraw a more focused polygon.

+The taxa detected in the bbox are queried first via a lightweight `DISTINCT class` query, ensuring only taxonomic groups actually present in the area are analyzed — rather than all taxa in the country database.
 **Why this matters:**
 - **No rate limits** — standard GBIF REST API is limited to 300 records/taxon
 - **Full dataset** — all 2B+ records available, not sampled